-"the drop in healthcare activity as well as the measures taken by the public authorities to guarantee 100% coverage by the compulsory health insurance of certain expenses have mechanically led to an improvement in the financial results of the COs [understand: Complementary Health] "
+"The decline in healthcare activity, as well as measures taken by public authorities to guarantee 100% coverage by mandatory health insurance for certain expenses, have mechanically led to an improvement in the financial results of supplementary health insurance providers."

-Exceptional, because – we are told – this contribution will only be applied to the contributions collected for the years 2020 and 2021.
+Exceptional, because – we are told – this contribution will only be applied to contributions collected for the years 2020 and 2021.

 The rate applied to contributions collected in 2020 is 2.6%.
-The Government hopes to draw 1 billion euros for 2020 and 500 million for 2021.
+The Government hopes to raise €1 billion for 2020 and €500 million for 2021.

 Jefferson Larue